jmmuller/MMVII_topo_course/presentation.md

 A **MMVII** project root is a directory containing a set of image files or an XML file containing a list of image files names (*SetOfName*).

-**MMVII** will write and read data in a directory named *MMVII-PhgrProj* that will be created automatically when needed.
+**MMVII** will write and read data in a subdirectory named *MMVII-PhgrProj* that will be created automatically when needed.

 The file structure is as follows: